openhwgroup/cva6/RESOURCES.md

 RISC-V made easy - experienced ASIC/FPGA service providers, [**PlanV**](https://planv.tech/) will help you navigate the IP landscape, optimize your design workflows, and bring your RISC-V chip to life.

+[**MU-Electronics**](https://www.mu-e.com/) is a services company having its design center in Rabat-Morocco since 2003, specialized in ICs design from datasheet to GDSII generation
+(RTL design, DFT, verification, full custom layout, place and route), firmware, driver & application development, test & validation, security implementation & support to certification.
+MU-E has designed IPs and Chips down to 7nm.
+MU-E is participating in the European TRISTAN project and working for Thales on the verification of CVA6.

  _(To be completed based on companies's requests.
 Max 1 URL and 60 words per company)_

 ### Product ICs